Mendota, Minnesota

 Mendota (/mɛnˈdoʊtə/ men-DOH-tə) is a city in Dakota County, Minnesota, United States.
-The name is derived from the Dakota language, meaning "mouth or junction of one river with another.
+The name is a mispronunciation of the Dakota word for the location, bdóte, which in Dakota tradition is the center of the world.
+The word in this use means "the confluence of the Minnesota and Mississippi Rivers," and generally "mouth or junction of one river with another."
 The population was 198 at the 2010 census.

 History

 The town was one of the first permanent European-American settlements in the state of Minnesota, being founded around the same time as Fort Snelling.
 It is also the location of the Sibley Historic Site with two of the earliest known stone buildings in the State of Minnesota, the Henry Hastings Sibley house, the Faribault house, and other buildings associated with the American Fur Company, all dating from the 1830s, and the Dupuis House, the first red brick house in Mendota, built in 1854 by Hypolite Dupuis for his wife, Angelique (Renville) Dupuis and his large, growing Dakota mixed-blood family.
 Hypolite Dupuis arrived in Mendota sometime between 1840, and 1842 and began clerking for Sibley.
 The main route through the small city is State Highway 13, also known as Sibley Memorial Highway.
 Other roads in the city are mainly small unimproved roads.

 The city of Mendota is home to the Mendota Mdewakanton Dakota Tribal Community, they are a non-federally recognized Indian community in Minnesota.
 They have sought federal recognition since 1996.
-They are a registered 501 C(3).
-Their present community came into existence after congress passed appropriation acts for the "Sioux in Minnesota" in the 1880s and 1890s.
+They are a registered 501(c)(3).
+Their present community came into existence after the United States Congress passed appropriation acts for the "Sioux in Minnesota" in the 1880s and 1890s.